 If you are juggling work with your caring responsibilities, you have the right to request flexible working.
 The introduction of the new Employment Relations (Flexible Working) Act means that anyone, including unpaid carers, can ask their employer for changes to their working hours, times of work, or place of work, from day one.
-They will also be able to change their flexible working arrangement more than once a year, which will be a huge help too.
+They will also be able to change their flexible working arrangement more than once a year.